 Breeders' Stakes Results

-Racing in the pre-synthetic era, Dance Smartly was equally capable on dirt of turf and parlayed her success to the biggest stage in racing to capture the 1991 Breeders' Cup Distaff in the United States at Churchill Downs.
+Racing in the pre-synthetic era, Dance Smartly was equally capable on the dirt of turf and parlayed her success to the biggest stage in racing to capture the 1991 Breeders' Cup Distaff in the United States at Churchill Downs.

 The brilliant filly is one of the biggest Canadian stars to ever grace the track and was elected to both the Canadian and U.S. racing halls of fame.